MultiSafepay/docs/content/integrations/x-cart.md

 6. Locate and activate your enabled payment methods.
 7. For **MultiSafepay Connect**, click **Configure**.
 8. For **Account type**, you have two options: **Live** and **Test**.
-9. Enter your account ID, [site ID, secure code, and API key](/docs/sites/#site-id-api-key-and-secure-code Make sure you enter the correct API key for the account type you want to use.
+9. Enter your account ID, [site ID, security code, and API key](/docs/sites/#site-id-api-key-and-secure-code).
+Make sure you enter the correct API key for the account type you want to use.
 10. Click **Save changes**.
 <br>